 After conference travel: There is always paperwork (or electronic verification) to complete after travel.
 Students must also turn in receipts to substantiate expenses.
-If this is not done in a timely fashion travel expenses may not be reimbursed.
+Students must complete all travel reimbursement forms (see Sharepoint under "Student Resources") completely and turn in their materials for reimbursement within two weeks of travel or their request may be declined.
+All fiscal matters must be resolved by the end of the first week of June during the fiscal year.

-• Financial Support
+• Financial (Stipend) Support

-The supporting institutions fund research and teaching assistantships and returning students who are making expected progress and are in good academic standing in the Program may continue to compete for them.
+The supporting institutions fund research and teaching assistantships, and returning students who are making Acceptable progress and are in good academic standing in the Program may continue to compete for them.
 Details of each student's funding package are outlined in the offer letter for admission.
-A copy of this signed letter accepting the award is available in the student's folder on SharePoint in the "Administrative" subfolder.
+A copy of this signed letter accepting the award is available in the student's SharePoint Student Accessible folder in the "Admissions Offer" subfolder.
 Assistantship offers detail stipends, any tuition scholarships that are provided, and information about the professional service commitment.
 Students should be aware that this award is a contract between the sponsor and the student and that students are required to honor the hours associated with the professional service commitment.

 Support options that are frequently available include the following: